Rob Chudzinski: Carolina Panthers

 In 2011, Chudzinski was named the Carolina Panthers offensive coordinator.
 He took one of the league's worst offenses in 2010 and transformed it into one of the top 10 offenses in 2011 with the rookie quarterback Cam Newton.
 The Panthers finished seventh overall in the league on offense, fifth in points scored and set a new franchise record for total yards in a season.

-Cleveland Browns (third time)
+Cleveland Browns (third stint)

 On January 10, 2013, Chudzinski was hired as head coach of the Cleveland Browns.
 He was fired at the end of the season after a 4–12 record.
 He said in a statement that he was, "shocked and disappointed to hear the news" about his firing, but expressed his gratitude toward the Haslam family for giving him the opportunity and called himself, "a Cleveland Brown to the core".

 Indianapolis Colts

 On February 8, 2014, the Indianapolis Colts announced that they had hired Chudzinski as special assistant to the head coach Chuck Pagano.
 They had previously worked on the same staff at the University of Miami from 1995 to 2000 and with the Cleveland Browns in 2004.

 On January 27, 2015, the Colts announced that Chudzinski would be associate head coach under Pagano.

 On November 3, 2015, Chudzinski was named as the offensive coordinator, replacing Pep Hamilton.